 - 1.1 The Priory Federation of Academies Trust (the Trust) seeks to run all aspects of school business and activity with full regard for high standards of conduct and integrity.
 However, all organisations face the risk of things going wrong from time to time, or of unknowingly harbouring illegal or unethical conduct.
-A culture of openness and accountability is essential in order to prevent such situations occurring and to address them when they do occur. - 1.2 References to the Trust or Academy within this policy specifically include all primary and secondary academies within the Trust, as well as Robert De Cheney Boarding House, the Early Years setting at the Priory Witham Academy, Priory Training, Priory Apprenticeships, Lincolnshire Teaching School Alliance and Lincolnshire Teaching School Alliance SCITT. - 1.3 This policy covers all employees, consultants, contractors, volunteers, casual workers and agency workers. - 1.4 This policy does not form part of any employee's contract of employment and it may be amended at any time. - 1.5 This policy takes account of the Whistleblowing Arrangements Code of Practice issued by the British Standards Institute and Public Concern at Work.
+A culture of openness and accountability is essential in order to prevent such situations occurring and to address them when they do occur. - 1.2 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Apprenticeships and Lincolnshire SCITT. - 1.3 This policy covers all employees, consultants, contractors, volunteers, casual workers and agency workers. - 1.4 This policy does not form part of any employee's contract of employment and it may be amended at any time. - 1.5 This policy takes account of the Whistleblowing Arrangements Code of Practice in collaboration with the British Standards Institute and Public Concern at Work.